Refinancing: What is it and how does it work?

 The first step is to review the types of refinance to find the option that works best for you.
 Many types of refinancing options exist, but here are some common ones borrowers consider:

-• Rate and term refinance: This allows you to change the interest rate and term of your current mortgage.
+- Rate-and-term refinance: This allows you to change the interest rate and term of your current mortgage.
 Reducing your interest rate can lower your monthly payment but may extend your loan term.
 Shortening your loan term can increase your monthly payment but save you money on interest.

-• Cash-out refinance: You take out a new loan of a larger amount and receive the difference between the two loan amounts in cash.
+- Cash-out refinance: You take out a new loan of a larger amount and receive the difference between the two loan amounts in cash.
 You can use this cash toward home improvements, paying down debt, or covering tuition costs.

-• Cash-in refinance: This option allows you to pay a lump sum toward your mortgage to increase equity and decrease the amount owed.
+- Cash-in refinance: This option allows you to pay a lump sum toward your mortgage to increase equity and decrease the amount owed.
 This can help you get a lower interest rate and monthly payment.

-• No-closing-cost refinance: This allows you to roll your closing costs into the principal of the new loan instead of paying them in cash up front.
+- No-closing-cost refinance: This allows you to roll your closing costs into the principal of the new loan instead of paying them in cash up front.
 This makes for a higher monthly payment, but reduces the cash required to close on the loan.

-2. Choose a lender
+2. Research and choose a lender

 You don’t have to refinance with your current lender, but you can if they offer you favorable terms.
 If you choose a different lender, that loan will pay off your original mortgage, ending your relationship with your old lender.
 Don’t be afraid to shop around and compare each lender’s current mortgage interest rates, availability, and client satisfaction scores.